 Where a standalone SMS tool wins

-The case for breaking SMS out of the suite comes down to three things: cost at volume, channel scope, and not being locked to one ecosystem.
+The case for breaking SMS out of the suite comes down to two things: raw cost at volume, and the segment math that quietly drives your bill.

 1. Raw send cost at volume